JuliaAI/MLJBalancing.jl/README.md

 ## 🚅 Sequential Resampling

-This package allows chaining of resampling methods from Imbalance.jl with classification models from MLJ.
-Simply construct a `BalancedModel` object while specifying the model (classifier) and an arbitrary number of resamplers (also called *balancers* - typically oversamplers and/or under samplers).
+This package allows chaining of resampling methods from `Imbalance.jl` with classification models from `MLJ`.
+Simply construct a `BalancedModel` object while specifying the model (classifier) and an arbitrary number of resamplers (also called *balancers* - typically oversamplers and/or undersamplers).

 ### 📖 Example